 Liszt for the Ages

 So far as I can ascertain, this box set has almost the same contents as the one issued by Philips in their Arrau Heritage series (2003).
 The only difference is that the latter set includes both recordings of the Sonata in B minor (1970, 1985), whereas this one contains only the later rendition; and the Spanish Rhapsody (CD 6) is missing from the older issue.
 And, of course, there is the price.
 The Arrau Heritage issue is monstrously expensive, whereas the Eloquence reissue is embarrassingly cheap: 6 CDs for 20 euros is a terrific bargain.
-Especially when we are talking of so great music performed in such a colossal way.
+Especially when we are talking of so great a music performed in such a colossal way.
 But more about that, a little later.

 So it is wonderful that the legendary Liszt recordings of Claudio Arrau for Philips – desert-island stuff, all of them – are again available at such an irresistible price.
 The six discs are neither particularly well-filled nor ridiculously short – all of them have durations between 60 and 70 minutes – but at that price, who cares anyway?
-Together with Bolet's fabulous nine discs for DECCA, Ciccolini's five discs on EMI and Horowitz's just-released and incandescent, if highly selective, four CDs for RCA/Columbia, Arrau's recordings for Philips make an excellent addition to the shelves of every true Lisztian and a worthy tribute to Liszt's genius.
+Together with Bolet's fabulous nine discs for DECCA, Ciccolini's five discs on EMI and Horowitz's incandescent, if highly selective, four CDs for RCA/Columbia, Arrau's recordings for Philips make an excellent addition to the shelves of every true Lisztian and a worthy tribute to Liszt's genius.

 By way of conclusion, track listings with (hopefully correct) years of recording in brackets and short comments.